AT Master's Admissions

 Request official transcripts from each institution attended by using the transcript request form in ATCAS.
 Complete the form, submit it to the registrar's office of each institution attended, and instruct them to enclose the form with your official sealed transcript.
 ATCAS accepts official transcripts sent directly from the registrar's office only.
 It is recommended that you send transcripts as early as possible and no less than four to six weeks before the application deadline due to the time needed by ATCAS to verify your application.

-5. Either Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores:
+5. Either Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS), (academic test) scores:

 6. Prerequisite Coursework